FAQs

 How are your tickets priced?

-Tickets for our Summer festival start from £20 + Booking Fee.
+Tickets for our Summer festival start from £20 + booking fee.

 If you find yourself in a favourable financial situation, we encourage you to participate in our ‘pay-it-forward’ scheme.
-The “Pay It Forward” option encourages an ecosystem of care, not only will this ticket give you full access to the festival, but will partly fund another person’s ticket too. as an independent festival with no external shareholder investment we feel it’s important to work collectively in ensuring the full spectrum of LGBTQ+ identities are part of this celebration.
+The “Pay It Forward” option encourages an ecosystem of care.
+Not only will this ticket give you full access to the festival, but will partly fund another low-income person’s ticket too.

 How do your low-income tickets work?